 “When are we going to cure cancer?
-How many times have I heard that?” says Daniel F. Hayes, M.D., Stuart B. Padnos Professor of Breast Cancer Research at the University of Michigan Comprehensive Cancer Center.
+How many times have I heard that?” says Daniel F. Hayes, M.D., Stuart B. Padnos Professor of Breast Cancer Research at the University of Michigan Rogel Cancer Center.

 “Of course, one answer is we do cure many cancers.
 The real problem is we don’t cure enough of them, and we’re not curing them fast enough.”

 Hayes ticks off the spectrum of breast cancer: risk assessment, prevention, screening, surgery, radiation, chemotherapy, endocrine therapy, metastasis.
 “We’ve made progress in all those,” he says.